 And Whereas the Framework Agreement on First Nation Land Management provides the option to First Nations of withdrawing their reserve land from the land management provisions of the Indian Act in order to exercise control over their land and resources for the use and benefit of their Members;

-And Whereas Canada ratified its commitment to the Framework Agreement on First Nation Land Management with the enactment of the First Nations Land Management Act, S.C.
-1999, c.24;
+And Whereas Canada ratified its commitment to the Framework Agreement on First Nation Land Management with the enactment of the Framework Agreement on First Nations Land Management Act, S.C.
+2022, c.19, s.
+121;

 And Whereas under the Framework Agreement on First Nation Land Management, Canada recognizes that First Nations have a unique connection to and constitutionally protected interest in their lands, including decision-making, governance, jurisdiction, legal traditions, and fiscal relations associated with those lands;